LukasCBossert/hu-berlin-bundle/README.md

 * `files`: will only create the files from the `.dtx`-scratch.
 * `uninstall`: will erase the locally installed files.

 This bundle is constantly updated.
-For hints, errors or suggestions use the GitHub repository [https://github.com/LukasCBossert/HUBerlin-bundle](https://github.com/LukasCBossert/HUBerlin-bundle).
+For hints, errors or suggestions use the GitHub repository [https://github.com/LukasCBossert/hu-berlin-bundle](https://github.com/LukasCBossert/hu-berlin-bundle).

 ## Changelog

-All notable changes to this project will be documented in the [README.md](https://github.com/LukasCBossert/HUBerlin-bundle/blob/master/README.md).
+All notable changes to this project will be documented in the [README.md](https://github.com/LukasCBossert/hu-berlin-bundle/blob/master/README.md).
 This project **does not** adhere to [Semantic Versioning](http://semver.org/).
 The markdown syntax is inspired by the conventions proposed by [keepachangelog.com](http://keepachangelog.com/).

+### v1.0.2 (2019-06-22)
+ Renaming files for CTAN compatability.

-### 1.0.1 (2019-06-21)
+### v1.0.1 (2019-06-21)
  Internal changes for publishing.
 Still one documentclass for a letter.

-### 1.0.0 (2019-06-21)
+### v1.0.0 (2019-06-21)
  First release with a documentclass for letter.

 ## Copyright
 Various parts of this bundle have different copyrights.
+If not otherwise stated the copyright is [The LaTeX project public license (LPPL), version 1.3c](https://www.latex-project.org/lppl/lppl-1-3c/)

 ### Boilerplate / markdown-template
-This template, forked from the pandoc-templates and <https://github.com/JensErat/pandoc-scrlttr2> is dual-licensed, under both the GPL (v2 or higher, same as pandoc) and the BSD 3-clause license (included below).
+The template for the markdown conversion, forked from the pandoc-templates and [JensErat pandoc-scrlttr2](https://github.com/JensErat/pandoc-scrlttr2) is dual-licensed, under both the GPL (v2 or higher, same as pandoc) and the BSD 3-clause license (included below).

 ----